scouten/ericscouten.travel/content/2024/05-12+east-coast/01-to-the-other-washington/index.md

 {{ es_image(id = "es-4647-039", caption = "A black wrought-iron staircase leading to a building with a yellow door. · Washington, District of Columbia") }}

-I had a little time for a walking tour of the capitol area before heading out from Washington.
+I had a little time for a walking tour of the Capitol area this morning before heading out from Washington.

 {{ es_image(id = "es-4647-045", caption = "A single red scooter sits on the sidewalk in front of the US Capitol building. · Washington, District of Columbia") }}